Wong Kei

 Wong Kei (旺記 (wong6 gei4, wàng jì)) is a Chinese restaurant in London's Chinatown, once described as "the rudest restaurant in London".
 It is one of the largest Chinese restaurants in the UK with seating for around 500 diners.

 Restaurant

+a bowl of Wong Kei beef brisket noodle soup with tea.

 Wong Kei was once known for the rudeness of its staff, who would shout "Sit down with them!" or "Go upstairs!" to arriving patrons, insult customers who asked for a knife and fork, and chase those who failed to leave a sufficient tip.
 This aspect was seen as a positive and enjoyable feature rather than a criticism of the restaurant.
 After a renovation, the restaurant reopened in 2001 with friendlier waiters, and when it reopened under new management in March 2014, new owner Daniel Luc said: "Maybe there was an issue with rude staff 20 to 30 years ago, but I don't think so any more.
 I don't know whether that's a good thing or not."